JoyChinaza/nazplanets/README.md

-nazPlanets:
+nazplanets:
 Catering Website

 Project Overview

-nazPlanets is a visually appealing and interactive website designed to showcase the brand's services, gallery, and team.
+nazplanets is a visually appealing and interactive website designed to showcase the brand's services, gallery, and team.
 The site features smooth animations, a responsive layout, and an elegant design powered by HTML, CSS, and JavaScript.

 Features